[lɛks'di:]🔈) is a modern, secure and powerful system container and virtual machine manager.

 Project and community¶

-LXD is free software and developed under the Apache 2 license.
+LXD is free software and released under AGPL-3.0-only (it may contain some contributions that are licensed under the Apache-2.0 license, see License and copyright).
 It’s an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.

 The LXD project is sponsored by Canonical Ltd.